Best Payroll Software for Construction Companies (2026)

 5. QuickBooks Payroll — Best for QuickBooks-First Construction Firms

 If your accounting and job tracking already live in QuickBooks Online, QuickBooks Payroll deserves serious consideration.
-The main advantage is not that it is the deepest construction payroll tool.
-It is that payroll can connect directly to the accounting workflow many contractors already depend on.
+The main advantage is not that it is the deepest construction payroll tool — it is that payroll connects directly to the accounting workflow many contractors already depend on, including job costing through QuickBooks' class tracking and location tracking features.

 Why QuickBooks Payroll works for construction: